Casavant Freres Organ Opus 3956

-Background
+Background & History

 The pipe organ in the Historic Church has served Christ Church for over 110 years, in many iterations.
 It began as a concert hall organ, built by the Roosevelt Organ Company and installed in New York’s Chickering Hall.
 Following the closure of the hall in 1902, the organ was purchased by Thiel College and placed in storage.
 It was never installed, and following the possibility of its demise, it was purchased by CCG and installed by the Moller Organ Company in 1911.

 Significant changes were made to the organ upon its original installation, in 1940 when it was rebuilt, and since the 1970’s, when many of the pipes were discarded in favor of newer pipes.
-Today, the organ bears little resemblance to its original 19th century form.
+The organ bore little resemblance to its original 19th century form.
 While the pipes of an organ can last for many years, the mechanical components do not.
 This is, in part, due to the significant amounts of leather used in an organ and the electronic mechanisms (most of which date from 1940).

 Shortly after Dr. Robertson began his tenure as Director of Music, in 2020, he ordered a thorough review of the condition of the organ, noting many tonal and mechanical shortcomings when first encountering the instrument.
 In January of 2021, the Muller Organ Co. of Croton, OH was hired to inspect and review the organ.
 Their report listed many failures of the instrument, and recommended a full rebuilding or a new instrument.
 One of the main issues is the thousands of leather pouches that play each individual pipe are significantly decayed, after nearly 50 years since they were last replaced.
-Leather of the day has a lifespan of 30-40 years, so it has far outlived its intended lifespan.

 Temporary Fixes